Check if you’re eligible to enter Canada

 Country specific travel restrictions, testing, and quarantine requirements may be announced.
 Be sure to check the latest updates.

-For travels within Canada, check if there are provincial or territorial restrictions before travelling as well as provincial or territorial proof of vaccination requirements.
+For travels within Canada, check if there are any provincial or territorial restrictions before travelling.

 TO TRAVEL TO CANADA, YOU MUST MEET TWO REQUIREMENTS: